aitzaz-qadir/split-it/README.md

 # Split It
-> A personal project of developing an android app that allows users to split their payments b/w their friends.
+> Our personal project of developing an android app that allows users to split their payments b/w their friends.